College softball: Three SAC teams in D-II playoffs - Salisbury Post

 College softball: Three SAC teams in D-II playoffs

-The NCAA Division II Softball Committee announced on Sunday night the 48 teams selected to participate in the DII softball championship.
+The NCAA Division II Softball Committee announced on Sunday night the 48 teams selected to participate in the D-II softball championship.

-Six teams will participate at each of the eight regional sites, winners will advance to the finals which will be held May 27-31 at the Assembly Athletic Complex in Denver and will be hosted by Metropolitan State University of Denver.
+Six teams will participate at each of the eight regional sites.
+Winners will advance to the finals, which will be held May 27-31 at the Assembly Athletic Complex in Denver and will be hosted by Metropolitan State University of Denver.
 Representing the South Atlantic Conference are Tusculum, Anderson and Lincoln Memorial.

 No. 2 nationally ranked North Georgia claimed hosting rights as the No. 1 seed in the Southeast Region earning a first round bye.
 North Georgia will take on No. 4 seed Anderson or No. 5 seed Tusculum in the quarterfinal round depending on the winner of that game.
 Also earning a first-round bye was No. 2 seed Lincoln Memorial.
 The Railsplitters will take on No.3 seed Young Harris or No.6 seed Emmanuel on May 20 in the quarterfinals.